Can you use an iPhone without a SIM card? Yes, you can. But the tricky part is activating and setting up the phone in the first place.

 - Assuming the phone isn't locked to a carrier you will see an onscreen prompt in iTunes explaining what you need to do and the details you need to fill in to activate your iPhone.

 - Once activated, you'll be able to use your iPhone on a Wi-Fi network, just as if it was an iPad or an iPod touch.

 Activate your iPhone using the emergency call feature

 You may have seen reports suggesting that you can activate an iPhone without a SIM card by calling the emergency services.

 Not only do we want to dissuade you from calling the emergency services unnecessarily, we would also warn you that when we tried this method out it didn't work at all.
 We believe that the software flaw this method exploited has been patched.

 If all else fails you can always attempt to jailbreak your iPhone.
 This does void your warranty, but if you've got an old iPhone that's carrier-locked, it might be the best way to get it working again.

-We've got a full guide on how to jailbreak an iPhone or iPad, which will go through the ways to jailbreak your iPhone and hopefully allow you to activate and unlock it.
+We've got a full guide on how to jailbreak an iPhone, which goes through the best methods (and warns about the risks).
+This will hopefully allow you to activate and unlock your handset.